KRKNUK/KRKNUK/README.md

 ![Jake Mundy](https://github.com/KRKNUK/KRKNUK/blob/main/images/banner.png)

 ## Skills and experince

 - 🌩 AWS & Azure
 - 🤖 Devops
 - ⚡ Terraform
 - 💪 Bicep
 - 💻 Mobile Device Management

 ## About me

-I'm a techincal consultant for a Northwest, UK based IT consultancy.
+I'm a techincal consultant for a Northwest, UK.

 - 🔭 I’m currently working with Terraform for AWS & Azure, and MDM using Intune.